Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Elliptic equations and closed 1-forms in 2D

 \section{Elliptic equations and closed 1-forms in 2D}

-In this section we collect some facts about linearized Monge--Amp\`ere equation that we will need later.
-This is a classical topic at the crossroad of the theory of elliptic PDE and the optimal transport problem.
-We do not attempt to summarize the literature and only mention the foundational paper~\cite{caffarelli-gutierrez-1997-lin-MA} and the monograph~\cite{figalli-2017-MA} where the link with the transport problem is addressed.
+In this section we collect some facts about the linearized Monge--Amp\`ere equation that we need later.
+This is a classical topic at the crossroad of the theory of elliptic PDE and the optimal transport problem, so we do not attempt to summarize the literature and only mention the foundational paper~\cite{caffarelli-gutierrez-1997-lin-MA} and the monograph~\cite{figalli-2017-MA} where the link with the transport problem is addressed.
 For our purposes it is enough to restrict the discussion to linearized Monge--Amp\`ere equations with uniformly convex potentials.
 Such equations are uniformly elliptic which makes the standard theory of elliptic PDE applicable.
-To this end, we address the reader to~\cite{kenig2000new} and references therein for the standard properties of elliptic operators in divergence form with measurable coefficients, and the book~\cite{AstalaBook} as a standard reference to the interplay between Beltrami and elliptic equations in 2D.
+We address the reader to~\cite{kenig2000new} and references therein for the standard properties of elliptic operators in divergence form with measurable coefficients.
+The book~\cite{AstalaBook} is as a standard reference for the interplay between Beltrami and elliptic equations in 2D.

 We begin with the notion of $A$-harmonic conjugate that can be related with any elliptic operator in 2D in divergence form.
-Let $\Omega\subset \CC$ be a simply connected domain and $A$ be a $2\times 2$ matrix whose coefficients are bounded real-valued functions in $\Omega$.
-In what follows we will use the notation $w = x+iy$ for the coordinate in $\CC$.
-Consider the differential operator
+Let $\Omega\subset \CC$ be a simply connected domain and $A$ be a $2\times 2$ matrix whose coefficients are measurable real-valued functions in $\Omega$.
+In what follows we use the notation $w = x+iy$ for the coordinate in $\CC$.
+Consider a differential operator